kaotisk-hund/torrent-bot/README.md

 !pending
 ```

-While there is a time where the added torrent hashes are not yet in the whitelist, waiting to be absorbed to the opentracker's whitelist, we can see with this command which hashes are not yet added to our "main" whitelist.
+While there is a time where the added torrent hashes are not yet in the whitelist, waiting to be absorbed to the opentracker's whitelist, we can see with this command which hashes are not yet added to our opentracker's whitelist.